 Research on Garlic Extract and Candida

-Another study shows that fresh garlic that has not been aged works very well in vitro at inhibiting and killing Candida.
+Another study shows that fresh garlic, which has not been aged, works very well in vitro at inhibiting and killing Candida.
 The study was published in the Journal of Medicinal Food [7.3 (2004): 327-333].
 The researchers created their own fresh garlic extract by taking a portion of the edible garlic bulb, blending it with water, and straining the liquid from the plant material.
 The study employed ten different Candida species.
-This fresh garlic extract was able to inhibit all Candida species at concentrations of 13 mg / mL; and, the garlic extract would kill all the Candida species at a concentration of about 16 mg / mL.
-This powerful ability of such a small amount of garlic no doubt proves the ability fresh garlic possess to start killing Candida when you take it internally or use it topically on the skin or in the vagina.
+This fresh garlic extract was able to inhibit all the Candida species at concentrations of 13 mg / mL; and, the garlic extract would kill all the Candida species at a concentration of about 16 mg / mL.
+This powerful ability of such a small amount of garlic no doubt proves the ability fresh garlic possess to start killing Candida.

 Freshly Crushed Garlic Contains Allicin